Parygithub/NMRMetaboWizard/docs/source/preprocessing.rst

 Group delay
 -----------

-The group-delay step removes the initial number of complex FID points defined by ``GRPDLY`` or by a user override.
+The group-delay step removes the initial FID points introduced by digital oversampling and filtering hardware (which do not contain spectral information) defined by ``GRPDLY`` or by a user override.

 Solvent residual suppression